 A. We have approximately 140 applicants each year, and accept approximately 35 applicants.

 Q. Can graduate credits be transferred to CSU from another institution?

 A. Acceptance of graduate transfer credits is determined on an individual basis with approval from your advisor, committee members, and the Graduate School.
 A minimum of 24 credits must be earned at Colorado State University, 21 of which must be earned after admission to the Graduate School.
 Our master’s degree requires a minimum of 35 credits, therefore, a possibility of 11 credits from another institution could be transferred.
-Information on transfer of credit from other institutions can be found on page 21 of the Graduate Bulletin on the CSU website Graduate School.
+Information on transfer of credit from other institutions can be found in the Graduate and Professional Bulletin on the CSU website Graduate School.